 A magnificent vertical wall painted with white strokes looms ahead, emitting a somewhat ominous feeling as if a warning sign.
 In 1975, Giddings and his team had to camp in this area for three nights before finally finding any evidence of a feasible line through what they called the Acobamba Chasm.
 Thanks to their commitment to complete the first descent of the Apurimac’s main whitewater section, we can confidently enter this box canyon just before nightfall.
 For the last hour, each of us kept an eye on the banks hoping to find a decent camp spot without success.
 Forced to push forward, we aim for the exit of the gorge where Giddings’s book describes various sandbars that appear when the walls open.
 The low water prevents us from running the two main rapids and filming slows us down even more.
-To top things off, two out of our seven-man team are sick.
+To top things off, two out of our six-man team are sick.

 Peru’s Rio Apurimac is one of those places where no matter what is going on you have to stay calm and process methodically.
 We’ve all agreed to this motto: “We will scout every single rapid we don’t have a visual on the exit.”
 The second portage of that dusky hour is often paddled against the left wall with more water but is now feeding into a nasty undercut.
 After a straightforward but tiring stroll amongst massive boulders, carrying our loaded kayaks, we make it back on the water for a unique experience.
 The show the Abyssmo provides us is of mystical proportions.
 It’s so dark down here that the sky appears as only a white line drawn by the rims of the overhanging walls.
 I can’t imagine anyone other than kayakers has ever been here.